chanzuckerberg/cellxgene-census/dev-docs/cellxgene_census_draft_schema.md

 #### Sample types

 Observations (cells) with a [`tissue_type`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md#tissue_type) value equal to "tissue" or "organoid" MUST be included in the Census.
-Observations with all other values of `tissue_type` such as "cell culture" MUST NOT be included.
+Observations with all other values of `tissue_type` such as "primary cell culture" MUST NOT be included.

 #### Repeated data